eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-15_dailydialogue-beta-0011-out-of-steam.md

 - - -

-This page is synchronized from the post: [DailyDialogue (beta) #0011 Out of steam](https://steemit.com/@deanliu/dailydialogue-beta-0011-out-of-steam)
+This page is synchronized from the post: ['DailyDialogue (beta) #0011 Out of steam'](https://steemit.com/@deanliu/dailydialogue-beta-0011-out-of-steam)